HDLahlou/robotics_final_project/README.md

 TODO combining this with motion code

+(Note: we describe the grid square as "cells" in this document but they may be referred to as "nodes" in code comments; these terms can be used interchangeably.)

 Code location and descriptions
 - [`scripts/a_star.py`](scripts/a_star.py)
   - Initialize every grid square of the map as a `Cell()`, which has the following attributes.